Skip to main content

 So what can you use instead?
 Natalie says: 'Mothballs that contain naphthalene are banned but alternatives are still available – for example, ones that contain cedar.
 Naphthalene is known for smelling strong, but alternatives shouldn't smell as much of chemicals.'

-You can also buy mothballs containing an insecticide called transfluthrin (such as Zero In New Generation Moth Balls, £4.49, Amazon), designed to kill clothes moth adults, eggs and larvae.
+You can also buy mothballs containing an insecticide called transfluthrin, designed to kill clothes moth adults, eggs and larvae.

-Best vacuum cleaners 2024: tested by experts - discover how to get your hands on the best vacuum cleaner for your needs with our expert advice and Best Buy recommendations.
+Discover how to get your hands on the best vacuum cleaner for your needs with our expert advice and Best Buy recommendations

 How to get rid of moths in your carpets